Learning to Play Trajectory Games Against Opponents with Unknown Objectives: Experiments

 \section{Experiments}

-The main contribution of this work is an adaptive, differentiable game solver.
-To evaluate our method, we compare against two baselines in Monte Carlo studies of simulation settings.
+To evaluate our method, we compare against two baselines in Monte Carlo studies of simulated interaction.
 Beyond these quantitative results, we showcase our method deployed on Jackal ground robots in two hardware experiments.

-The experiments below are designed to support the key claims that our method (\romannumeral 1)~recovers objective estimates of opponents more accurately than existing inverse game planners that do not explicitly model inequality constraints, (\romannumeral 2)~outperforms both game-theoretic and non-game-theoretic baselines in highly interactive scenarios, (\romannumeral 3)~can be combined with other differentiable components such as \acp{nn}, and (\romannumeral 4)~is sufficiently fast and robust for real-time planning on hardware.
+The experiments below are designed to support the key claims that our method (\romannumeral 1)~outperforms both game-theoretic and non-game-theoretic baselines in highly interactive scenarios, (\romannumeral 2)~can be combined with other differentiable components such as \acp{nn}, and (\romannumeral 3)~is sufficiently fast and robust for real-time planning on a hardware platform.
 A supplementary video of qualitative results can be found at \href{https://xinjie-liu.github.io/projects/game}{https://xinjie-liu.github.io/projects/game}.
 Upon publication of this manuscript, the code for our method and experiments will be available at the same link.